 - Designing content for readability, including lists and header tags

-- Creating quality content that is unique and adds value while conveying expertise, authority, and trustworthiness (E-A-T)
+- Creating quality content that is unique and adds value while conveying expertise, authoritativeness, and trustworthiness (E-A-T)

 - Keeping your navigation simple for search engines – and for people!

-If this all seems a little foreign to you, it may be well worth your while to partner with an agency such as Mole Street that is staffed with experts in digital marketing.
+If this all seems a little foreign to you, it may be well worth your while to partner with an agency such as Mole Street that is staffed with experts in digital marketing best practices.

-On the other hand, if your current site already takes SEO into account, we can make sure that a sudden change in your site’s design doesn’t cause you to lose the search engine ranking and backlinks acquired over years of hard work.
+On the other hand, if your current site already takes SEO into account, we can make sure that a sudden change in your site’s design doesn’t cause you to lose the search engine rankings and backlinks acquired over months and years of hard work.